edsu/at-you/README.md

 ## Team

-Please don't hesitate to get in touch using the [issues](https://github.com/edsu/to-deray/issues) queue, or via Twitter.
+Please don't hesitate to get in touch using the [issues](https://github.com/edsu/to-deray/issues) queue, or via Twitter, or in [chat](https://gitter.im/edsu/at-you).
 This is a collaborative project.
 If you'd like to get involved let us know and we'll let you know when we are meeting.

 * [Dan Chudnov](https://twitter.com/dchud)
 * [Bergis Jules](https://twitter.com/bergisjules)